PrachiNadgir/React/README.md

 # React
 <br>
-This is repository for Dapp
+This is repository for Decentralised app for storing healthcare records using blockchain
 <br>
 Author:TeamHPower